bwssytems/ha-bridge/README.md

 This setting allows the value being sent into the bridge to be interpreted as Fahrenheit or Celsius.
 The default is to have Fahrenheit.
 #### LIFX Support
 This setting will have the ha-bridge look for LIFX devices on your network.
 Since this is broadcast based, there is no other info needed.
+#### Broadlink Support
+This setting will have the ha-bridge look for Broadlink devices on your network (i.e. RM2 IRcontrollers, Smart Power Strips and Smart Plugs).
+Since this is broadcast based, there is no other info needed.
 #### Emulate Hue Hub Version
 This setting is used to set the version that the ha-bridge will return in the hub version field.
 The default is 9999999999 which should work to be higher than the versions that are being used.
 #### Emulate MAC